Aardwolf-Social/aardwolf/Hackers-Guide-to-Aardwolf/README.md

 - [ ] 5.
 Data flow diagrams.
 How does data move through the application?
 This will help to visualize connections between code segments.
 - [ ] 6.
 API to connect the front-end to the back-end
 - [ ] 7.
 Implementing more I/O to create a shoutbox-like demo for the live server.
 - [ ] 8.
-Implement more of the "Mastodon Protocol".
+Implement more of the ActivityPub & Mastodon-compatible functionality.